 The quasar winds snowplow across the galaxy’s disk.
 Material that otherwise would have formed new stars is violently swept from the galaxy, causing star birth to cease.
 Radiation pushes the gas and dust to far greater distances than scientists previously thought, creating a galaxy-wide event.

 As this cosmic tsunami slams into interstellar material, the temperature at the shock front spikes to billions of degrees, where material glows largely in X-rays, but also widely across the light spectrum.
 Anyone witnessing this event would see a brilliant celestial display.
-“You’ll get lots of radiation first in X-rays and gamma rays, and afterwards it will percolate to visible and infrared light,” said Arav.
+“You’ll get lots of radiation first in X-rays and gamma rays, and afterward it will percolate to visible and infrared light,” said Arav.
 “You’d get a huge light show—like Christmas trees all over the galaxy.”

 Numerical simulations of galaxy evolution suggest that such outflows can explain some important cosmological puzzles, such as why astronomers observe so few large galaxies in the universe, and why there is a relationship between the mass of the galaxy and the mass of its central black hole.
 This study shows that such powerful quasar outflows should be prevalent in the early universe.